 Calendar – during winter, water less

-The potting medium is the number one determiner in how long an orchid will dry out.
+The potting medium is the number one determiner of how long an orchid will dry out.
 The more your medium is planted with sphagnum moss and charcoal, the longer humidity will remain in the pot.
 This is especially good for smaller, younger Cattleyas, but the older they get, the less sphagnum you’ll need to use.

 You can use distilled water or rainwater.
 If your city doesn’t add too many chemicals to your water supply, then normal tap water is fine, too.